Cape Melville Lighthouse: Construction

-Lighthouses in the Philippines are maintained by the Philippine Coast Guard.

 Current condition

-The Spanish lighthouse is no longer in service and a white aluminum prefabricated tower with modern solar-powered light was erected near the grounds of the old tower by the Philippine Coast Guard.
+The Spanish lighthouse is no longer in service and a white aluminum prefabricated tower with modern solar-powered light was erected near the grounds of the old tower by the Philippine Coast Guard, who maintain all lighthouses in the Philippines.
 Because the station is still manned, the original lights and lenses are still intact except for a central glass pane which was stolen by vandals.
 The tower still retains its original clockwork but is inoperative.

 National Historical Landmark

 The lighthouse (or Minarit) located at Barangay Melville in Balabac Island, Palawan was declared as a National Historical Landmark by the National Historical Commission of the Philippines.